 \subsection{Noise-robust methods}

-Noise-robust methods in the literature propose model enhancements such as \textbf{robust loss functions}.
-Robust loss functions are a class of loss functions used to train models that are resistant to label noise.
+Noise-robust methods in the literature include model enhancements such as \textbf{robust loss functions}.
+Robust loss functions are a class of loss functions used to train models in a way that is more resistant to label noise.
 One such loss function is the family of generalized cross-entropy loss functions \cite{zhang2018}, which are designed to be more robust to label noise by penalizing the model less for incorrect predictions that are consistent with noisy labels.

 Another class of noise-robust approaches is what we refer to as \textbf{multi-netowrk training}.
 This sub-category of methods introduces multiple networks that learn from each other and as such make more informed decisions regarding which data to use to update the model parameters.
-For instance, co-teaching \cite{han2018coteaching} includes two models that are trained in parallel, and each model is presented with examples that incur a low loss by the other model.
+For instance, co-teaching \cite{han2018coteaching} includes two models that are trained in parallel, and each model is presented with examples that incur low loss by the other model.
 Intuitively, correct labels produce small losses in earlier training epochs and noisy labels produce higher losses.
 Similarly, the Consensus-Enhanced Training Approach (CETA) proposed in \citet{liu-etal-2022-ceta} is a methodology for robust sentence-level relation extraction that emphasizes the selection of clean data points during the training process.
 The denoising technique is applied to establish a robust boundary for classification, preventing inaccurately labeled data from being assigned to the wrong classification space, and the consensus between two divergent classifiers is used to select clean instances for training.